My Tokyo Guide

 Main content starts here.

-Tsukishima Monja Street is located in Tsukishima, an island constructed on reclaimed land in 1892.
-Consider a visit to the nearby neighborhood of Kiyosumi Shirakawa before exploring Tsukishima Monja Street, where you’ll find modern art and chic cafes.
+Tsukishima Monja Street is located on Tsukishima, an island constructed on reclaimed land in 1892.
+Consider a visit to the nearby neighborhood of Kiyosumi Shirakawa before exploring Tsukishima Monja Street, where you'll find modern art and chic cafes.

 12:00-20:00*Changes depending on the season and/or time period

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.